potassco/clingo/README.md

 ### ☁️ Cloudsmith

-Debian packages for Debian and Ubuntu are available on [Cloudsmith]:
+Packages for Debian and Ubuntu are available on [Cloudsmith]:

 ```sh
 # stable